railsuser2014/openobject-doc-book-en/source/features/portals.rst

 Portals
 -------

-The portal module allows you to show only a part of your OpenERP application without developing all modules of your system.
+The portal modules allows you to provide accesses on your system to customers or suppliers.
+Show only a part of your OpenERP application without developing all modules of your system.
 It is a useful module to allow customers, partners, suppliers, ... to use your system for particular tasks.

 *Key points:*